andlabs/qo/README.md

 Cross-compiling is also simple: there's `-os`, `-arch`, and `-tc` commands for specifying target OS, architecture, and toolchain. (`-os` may change.)

+To make cross-compiling easy, there are ways to mark a certain source file or directory as being only for a certain target OS, architecture, or both:

+- For files, the filename must have `_OS`, `_arch`, or `_OS_arch` before the extension.
+- For directories, the directory name must consist entirely of `OS`, `arch`, or `OS_arch`.

+The list of supported OSs and architectures can be gathered with `-os list` and `-arch list`, respectively.

 For MinGW, use the default `gcc` on Windows and `mingwcc` on other OSs if you have the correct cross-compiler toolchain set up.

-TODO conditional compilation via the filename, just like `go build`

 `-x` shows a verbose build.